Michelle3334/all-about-fairies/README.md

 * The website was viewed on a variety of device sizes such as Desktop, Samsung S10 and Samsung tablet, I used the responsive function when inspecting the pages to view various sizes.
 * All links were tested multiple times during the development process to ensure that all pages were linked correctly.
 * Family members were asked to view the site and point out any bugs.

+### Known Bugs
+* There are two errors on the gallery.html and survery.html - I chose not to add headings to these sections as I felt the look of the page did not require any headings.

 ## Deployment
 GitHub Pages